Patient information

 We recommend that during the first week after transplantation you do not engage in any physical activities that require light to heavy exertion, and do not expose yourself to extreme weather or the sun.
 Visits to saunas, indoor swimming pools or solariums should also be avoided.
 During the first week after treatment, you should also sleep with your upper body elevated (e.g. with the help of a neck pillow), avoiding any pressure on the implantation zone.
 If you have any questions about a specific activity, we will be happy to help you.

 For an optimal result, the scalp should be spared as much as possible during the entire treatment.
-In particular, you should avoid rubbing or scratching the scalp and use the shampoos we recommend.
+In particular, you should avoid rubbing or scratching the scalp and use the products we recommend.

 3.3.3 How do I wash my hair after the hair transplantation?